Yukigeshiki/job-hunt-rust/README.md

   - Currently, there is only one query command; `fetch jobs`.
 This will fetch all jobs and print them to your terminal (ordered ascending by date posted and descending by company name).
 There is also the `refresh` command which will re-scrape, then re-initialise the in-memory datastore, and the `exit` command to exit out of Job Hunt.

+This project is no longer maintained.
+V2 is under construction [here](https://github.com/Yukigeshiki/job-hunt-v2-rust).

 ### How to Run Job Hunt

 First make sure you have Rust installed.
 To do this you can follow the instructions found [here](https://www.rust-lang.org/tools/install).